yuyasugano/arbitrage-flashloan/README.md

 # arbitrage with flashloan

-An application invokes a flashloan in dYdX and a monitoring tool in Node.js.
+A sample  application invokes a flashloan in dYdX and a monitoring tool in Node.js.

 ## software version